jeslage/shortcut-game/README.md

 ### TODOS

-- keydown & keyup events
-- setView(3) ✅
-- update useWindowEvent hook
+- update useWindowEvent hook, so that it doesnt fire on every update